Developing a crisis management plan

 If you’re running a business or working as a leader within your company, you know how everyday operations are meant to play out.
 You’re familiar with best interview and hiring practices, know what it takes to close deals with stakeholders and are even familiar with the best way to ensure employees can sign up for healthcare.
 But the thing is, regardless of how many policies you have in place, there will come a time when you face something you weren’t prepared for.

-The first thing you need to do, during any workplace emergency, is make sure everyone is safe.
-In an immediate sense, this includes doing things like evacuating the building if a fire has occurred, removing an employee from a situation if there’s been an escalated complaint filed about them and generally making sure everyone is physically safe.
+If it’s a physical threat, the next step is to make sure everyone is safe.
+In an immediate sense, this means executing steps like evacuating the building if a fire has occurred or removing an employee from a situation if there’s been a threat of violence either from or to that employee.

 Once everyone is moved to a safe location, you need to think about what your team needs on a mental and emotional level.
 Will this crisis impact how your team is able to do their jobs?
 Does the company need to shut down for a few days while people assess the situation?
-Do you need to bring therapists on-site to help your employees deal with what happened?
+Do you need to bring therapists on-site to help your employees deal with what happened and effectively manage the ensuing stress?
 Depending on the scale of the emergency, these are all things to consider.

 When a crisis occurs, it’s easy to get caught up in the panic of the situation.
 While you could let someone else take charge, it’s your duty as a leader to remain calm and maintain your position of authority.
 There are many different types of leaders, but all of them need to be able to shepherd their team through a crisis.
 Take a breath and stay composed – your team needs you.

-A quality crisis communication plan ensures that you’re there for the people who are most important to your brand – your employees.
-Check in with your team to see what it is they need most from you.
+The best crisis management plan template ensures that you’re there for the people who are most important to your brand: your employees.
+Check in with your team to see what they need most from you.
 It’s vital that you don’t just see your team as employees – these are people who are dedicating the majority of their time to make sure your vision is a success, so treat them accordingly.
-You can offer your personal support, as a friend and leader, and also work with human resources to compile a list of external support alternatives.
+You can offer your personal support, as a friend and leader, and also work with human resources to compile a list of external support options.

 Create an infallible crisis management plan